arresteddevops/podcast/ideas.md

 * We Finally Talk About Cloud - Gotta do it sometime.
 * Who Carries The Pager?
 Monitoring in a DevOps world.
 Does monitoring really suck?
 VictorOps maybe?
 Jason Dixon again?
 * DevOps on Campus.
 Bringing DevOps tools, methodologies, and fun to higher education.
+* Solo DevOps - managing to survive when you're the only ops engineer running a huge environment